:: cast of The Tempest ::

 while i knew that we wanted to attend the free performances of Twelfth Night, The Tempest, and maybe even Much Ado, i didn’t know how absolutely captivated our house would become by these stories. just this morning i was greeted with a “Hello Beatrice!” as i came down the stairs. there is pretend play and dress-up, writing practice and illustration. and always reading, studying, poring over images, hearing the stories just one more time.

-i heartily agree with Mental multivitamin that the absolute best way to introduce a child to Shakespeare is to go and see a performance. free summer shows are perfect for the very young. there is often ambient noise, so no one will mind much if the baby starts to talk a bit. and because not much has been invested, you can leave at any time if it just isn’t working. here are a few of the standout resources we’ve uncovered this summer.
+the absolute best way to introduce a child to Shakespeare is to go and see a performance. free summer shows are perfect for the very young. there is often ambient noise, so no one will mind much if the baby starts to talk a bit. and because not much has been invested, you can leave at any time if it just isn’t working. here are a few of the standout resources we’ve uncovered this summer.

 this wonder of a book has been (in my opinion!) the best addition to our Shakespeare collection. it’s illustrated by Anita Lobel (she’s married to Arnold of Frog and Toad fame!). each spread is a lovely tableau of the main characters and action. there’s even a lovely quote from each play. in the back there is a list of characters–dramatis personae, thank you very much!
 Mabel has had a wonderful time figuring out who everyone is and how to write each character’s name. this book would be a wonderful visual reference even for an older student.